mrperfectpandit/tech-health-lab-/README.md

 - Also give guidance to how to cure from diseases. [coming soon]
 - Analysis world wide spread disease. [coming soon]
 - Include various graphs and Charts for better visualization.[coming soon]
-- Appointment section. [coming soon]
+- Appointment section.
-- Tumor detection and Contact Tracing. [coming soon]
+- Tumor detection.

 ## Samples Pictures or Demo